Volunteer, Chuck Page, Goes Above and Beyond for Springwater Trail

 By Susan Hawes, PP&R Stewardship Coordinator

-Though a well-used trail with a high profile, City Nature East staff have their hands full with dozens of other natural areas to maintain in addition to the 22-mile long Springwater.
-Chuck helps us to fill the gap in maintenance, keeping the trail clean and safe in between PP&R weekly patrols.
 Chuck has even gone above and beyond to help us document how and when litter dumping is happening, using his observation and deduction skills to help us pin down recurrent dumping infractions and keeping track of the type of litter he is finding and the number of abandoned camps he is cleaning up.
 This has assisted PP&R with setting new policies regarding litter pick up and abandoned camp clean up.
-Chuck also acts as “eyes and ears” on the trail, informing us of possible dangerous situations, reporting illegal camping, dumping, vandalism, etc. We believe that Chuck’s presence on the trail greatly augments our PP&R presence, shows the public that we care for the trail and helps us to ensure a safer, cleaner experience for trail users.
+Chuck also acts as “eyes and ears” on the trail, informing us of possible dangerous situations, reporting illegal camping, dumping, vandalism, etc. We believe that Chuck’s presence on the trail greatly augments our PP&R presence by showing that volunteers and citizens, not just staff, care about this place.
+His presence shows the public that this trail is worth caring about, and his volunteer work helps us to ensure a safer, cleaner experience for trail users.
 As City Nature East Supervisor Lynn Barlow notes, “The job of picking up trash and litter along this regional trail is often a thankless job, but Chuck has been steadfast in his work and the City Nature East staff greatly appreciate his extraordinary efforts!”
 The PP&R City Nature Stewardship Program, trail users and (we’re sure) the animals that use the trail and the fish in Johnson Creek also sends you a big thanks, Chuck!

 Marquam Nature Park New Trails Now Open